keyonvafa/inductive-bias-probes/README.md

 The code for the inductive bias probes for physics and the lattice and Othello experiments will be added soon.
 We're also working on sharing model checkpoints and the larger datasets.

+# Other Experiments
+The code to reproduce results for the Lattice experiments can be found in `inductivebiasprobs/experiments/gridworld/`.
+Refer to the `README.md` for details.